We have five factories and 19 years of experience in plant extracts

 - Heart Disease: They can protect the heart by reducing oxidative damage to blood vessels and lowering inflammation.

-- Neurodegeneration: The antioxidants in Citrus bioflavonoids may protect neurons from oxidative stress, potentially slowing the progression of neurodegenerative diseases like Alzheimer's.
+- Neurodegeneration: The antioxidants in citrus bioflavonoids may protect neurons from oxidative stress, potentially slowing the progression of neurodegenerative diseases like Alzheimer's.

 3.5 Importance of a Balanced Diet